-We all subscribe to a singular, overarching narrative of what love should be.
-We’re all watching the same movies with the same happy endings.
+Every love story I ever watched growing up essentially told the same story.
+I’ve spent my entire life watching the same movies with the same happy endings.
 Two people fall in love, get married, and that's that.
-We assume life stops throwing them any more curveballs, that their love will last forever and it will be wonderful and fabulous.
-We sit for hours with our girlfriends fantasizing about the day when that sort of love comes around for us.
+The happily ever after leaves me assuming life stops throwing the couple any more curveballs, that their love will last forever and it will be wonderful and fabulous.
+I’ve spent hours with my girlfriends fantasizing about the day when that sort of love comes around for us.
 The day we find that great love with the happy ending.

-As far as the movies are concerned, divorce means your love failed.
+Way too often, movies make it seem like divorce means failure.
 Think about it.
-If someone told you that Harry and Sally stayed married for 10 years until Harry got a job offer in London and Sally didn’t want to move because their kids were all going to school in New York and she had a career there, and they tried to be separated for a while, but long-distance marriage was too hard, and then he tried coming back, but his heart was just with that job in London and he could feel himself growing to resent her for keeping him in America, so finally they had no choice but to divorce … What would you think?
+Let’s say Harry and Sally stayed married for 10 years, until Harry gets a job offer in London.
+Sally doesn’t want to move because their kids are all going to school in New York and she had a career there.
+At first, they try long-distance, but it proves to be too hard.
+Harry moves back to New York to save his marriage with Sally, but his heart is still with the job in London.
+He can feel himself growing to resent her for keeping him in America, so finally they are left with no choice but to divorce.
+What would you think?

 You'd think their love failed.
 You'd think the love you watched blossom so beautifully failed, and it would make you immensely sad.

-When the marriage fails, we are programmed to think that the love those two people shared as a whole failed.
-But my parents' divorce gave me a different way to look at it.
+When a marriage fails, it’s easy to think that the love those two people shared as a whole failed.
+But my parents' divorce gave me a different way to look at divorce.
 If you told me Harry and Sally split up, I would ask if they were still friends.
 Could they still go to Katz's and hang while they laughed about that time Sally faked the orgasm?
-If they could do that, even after all of the heartbreaking sh*t they had to go through together, their love passed in my book.
+Could they set all of the heartbreak and disappointment aside to remember what drew them towards each other in the first place?
+If they could do that, their love passed in my book.